RyanTren/IOS101-Motional-Project/README.md

 ## Overview

-Motional is an app for all gym-goers that find doing the same exercises boring!
-With our app you can find new exercises and learn how to do them.
-We offer a wide selection of muscle groups you can train!
+**Motional** is an app that seamlessly combines guided mindfulness meditation with easy-to-follow at-home workout routines.
+Users have the flexibility to tailor their sessions based on duration, difficulty level, and specific focus areas, fostering a comprehensive approach to mental and physical well-being.

 - Special thanks to API Ninjas, implemented Exercises API from them.